Cinnamon Buñuelos are a simple and delicious sweet treat!

 - 2 teaspoons ground cinnamon

-- Place tortillas on a cutting board.
+- Place the tortillas on a cutting board.
 Brush generously with melted butter.

-- Sprinkle the buttered tortillas with the cinnamon-sugar mixture.
+- Place the sugar and cinnamon into a bowl and stir to combine.
+Sprinkle the buttered tortillas with the cinnamon-sugar mixture.

 - Place 2 tortillas on each baking sheet.
 Use a pizza cutter to cut them into chip-sized shapes.
+(Alternately, you can do this on a cutting board and transfer the pieces to the baking sheet, but you might lose a little of the cinnamon sugar as you do so).
 Spread the pieces apart a little bit on the baking sheet.

 - Bake 8 to 12 minutes, or until crispy and lightly browned,.
-The chips will begin to curl up on the edges.
+The chips may begin to curl up on the edges.
 Rotate baking sheets during baking.

-- You might have leftover butter or sugar (those are generous amounts given in the recipe), but that just means you can make some more (or use a little less).
+- You might have leftover butter or sugar (these are generous amounts given in the recipe), but that just means you can make some more (or use a little less).

 - These are great to serve with a big mug of hot chocolate.